Marangaroo

 Marangaroo is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Marangaroo's dwelling structure, as per the latest Census, had 90.6% houses and 9.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-Perth metro had 92.2% houses and 7.8% other dwellings.
-Home ownership in Marangaroo was at 34.1%, with mortgaged dwellings at 45.8% and rented ones at 20.1%.
+Marangaroo's dwelling structures, as per the latest Census, consisted of 90.6% houses and 9.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Perth metro's 92.2% houses and 7.8% other dwellings.
+Home ownership in Marangaroo stood at 34.1%, with mortgaged dwellings at 45.8% and rented ones at 20.1%.
 The median monthly mortgage repayment was $1,647, below Perth metro's average of $1,898.
 Median weekly rent in Marangaroo was $350, matching Perth metro's figure but lower than the national average of $375.
-Nationally, Marangaroo's median monthly mortgage repayment was significantly lower at $1,647 compared to Australia's average of $1,863.
+Nationally, Marangaroo's mortgage repayments were significantly lower than the Australian average of $1,863.

 Frequently Asked Questions - Housing